 Having confidence in yourself means being loyal to yourself.
-Con-fidence meaning with fidelity; or being in alignment with your convictions.
+“Con-fidence” meaning “with fidelity,” or being in alignment with your convictions.
 Confidence comes from living a life that reflects who you believe you are.
-This is an important part of a high self-esteem because when you are confident in who you are and what you do, you will put value on yourself which will cause you to have respect for yourself.
+This is an important part of a high self-esteem.
+When you are confident in who you are and what you do, you will put value on yourself which will cause you to have respect for yourself.

 It takes individuality to be confident.
-Confidence is a muscle: we must use it for it to get stronger.
-Our current society teaches us to be clones and cogs in a machine.
-That actually strips us of our individuality which in turn, forces us to live a life counter to who we are which ultimately, has a negative impact on our confidence.
+Confidence is a muscle: you must use it for it to get stronger.
+Society teaches you to be clones and cogs in a machine.
+That actually strips you of your individuality.
+It forces you to live a life counter to who you are.
+This ultimately has a negative impact on your confidence.

 When I started blogging, my confidence skyrocketed because I felt as though I was finally doing something that I was meant to do.
 Does your life satisfy your spirit self?
 We are all spiritual beings having a physical experience.
 Does your life echo what is in your spirit?